ChidiNweze/CNN-for-Classifying-Skin-Cancer-as-Benign-or-Malignant/README.md

 # CNN-for-Classifying-Skin-Cancer-as-Benign-or-Malignant
-A simple convolutional neural network for classifying skin cancer as benign or malignant made with Keras and TensorFlow.
+A simple CNN that achieves and accuracy of 81.212% for classifying skin cancer as benign or malignant.
+Made with Keras and TensorFlow.

 ACKNOWLEDGEMENTS